ARM-software/astc-encoder/Docs/Building.md

 We support building a release bundle of all enabled binary configurations in the current CMake configuration using the `package` build target

+Configure CMake with:

+* `-DPACAKGE=<arch>` to set the package architecture/variant name used to name the package archive (not set by default).

 ```shell
 # Run a build and package build outputs in `./astcenc-<ver>-<os>-<arch>.<fmt>`